Karla-Flores/Interactive-Web-Visualizations/README.md

 <h1> Interactive-Web-Visualizations--Challenge </h1>
 <hr>
 <h3>Background</h3>
-<p align = 'justify'>In this assignment, an interactive dashboard was built to explore the <a href = "http://robdunnlab.com/projects/belly-button-biodiversity/" target="_blank">Belly Button Biodiversity dataset</a>, which catalogs the microbes that colonize human navels in JSON format.</p>
+<p align = 'justify'>In this <a href = 'https://karla-flores.github.io/Interactive-Web-Visualizations--Challenge/'>assignment</a>, an interactive dashboard was built to explore the <a href = "http://robdunnlab.com/projects/belly-button-biodiversity/" target="_blank">Belly Button Biodiversity dataset</a>, which catalogs the microbes that colonize human navels in JSON format.</p>

 <p align = 'justify'>The dataset reveals a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study).
 Demographics information is dynamically populated based upon a user-selected test subject ID. </p>